The Dungeon of Black Company: Anime

-An anime television series adaptation produced by Silver Link was announced, and aired from July 9 to September 24, 2021 on Tokyo MX, TV Aichi, ABC, AT-X, and BS-NTV.
+An anime television series adaptation produced by Silver Link was announced, and aired from July 9 to September 24, 2021, on Tokyo MX, TV Aichi, ABC, AT-X, and BS-NTV.
 The series is directed by Mirai Minato, with scripts overseen by Deko Akao and characters designed by Yuki Sawairi.
-Taku Inoue is composing the series' music.
+Taku Inoue served as the lead composer of the series' music.
 The opening theme "Shimi" (Stain) is performed by Howl Be Quiet, while the ending theme "World is Mine" is performed by Humbreaders.
 Funimation licensed the series.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.